 Admission will be based on the Admissions Committee's assessment of the following factors: academic record, accomplishments and related experience, letter of intent, awards and other evidence of scholarly achievement and letters of reference.
 The Centre's supervisory capability, instructional resources, the number of students already in the program, and availability of financial support will also be taken into account.
+Program Requirements All students in degree programs (including time spent as a qualifying graduate student) or diploma programs must maintain a minimum cumulative program grade point average of 3.0 throughout the course of the program.
+Students who undertake an international practicum are required to complete HPS 512 (Health Promotion Practicum) as a $\star$ 6 credit course.
 Financial Information Some graduate courses that are offered directly by the Centre have a higher than normal instructional fee index.
 Please refer to specific course listings for more details.
 A number of graduate research assistantships (GRA) are available.
 These are awarded on a competitive basis and preference is given to full-time students in the master's with thesis program who have completed sufficient course work for the GRA experience to be mutually beneficial for both students and researchers.
 Graduate assistantships are awarded in September and January of each academic year.
-Graduate students are also eligible for general awards, fellowships and bursaries listed at www.ualberta.ca/gradstudies 195.28.2 The Postgraduate Diploma Program Requirements Postgraduate Diploma students must complete four required ★3 graduate level courses (HPS 501, HPS 512, PERLS 541 and NURS 531 or HPS 510) and four ★3 elective courses for a minimum total of ★24.
+Graduate students are also eligible for general awards, fellowships and bursaries listed at www.ualberta.ca/gradstudies 195.28.2 The Postgraduate Diploma Program Requirements Postgraduate Diploma students must complete four required $\bigstar 3$ graduate level courses (HPS 501, HPS 505, HPS 510 or NURS 531, HPS 512 and four $\bigstar 3$ elective courses for a minimum total of $\bigstar 24$ .
 Length of Program Students may undertake the Diploma program on a part-time or full-time basis.
 All Diploma requirements must be completed within four years.
 195.28.3 The Degree of MSc (course-based) Program Requirements Consideration will be given to the student's previous graduate level course work, experience and career plans.
-Students with insufficient background in undergraduate statistics and research methods will be required to complete qualifying courses in those areas. - Required courses (21): HPS 501, 503 and 512; HPS 504 or HECOL 682; NURS 531 or PERLS 541 or HPS 510; and HPS 505. - (2) Electives: two approved electives (★6) which may be selected from PERLS 541, HPS 603, HPS 618, NURS 512, NURS 535, HPS 506, HPS 507 or other courses appropriate to the student's program of studies. - (3) Capping Exercise (★3): HPS 900.
+Students with insufficient background in undergraduate statistics and research methods will be required to complete qualifying courses in those areas. - Required courses (★24): HPS 501, 503, HPS 504 or HECOL 682, HPS 505, HPS 507, HPS 510, and HPS 512 (★6). - (2) Elective: one approved elective (★3) which may be selected from PERLS 541, HPS 506, 603, 618, NURS 512, 535, or other courses appropriate to the student's program of studies. - (3) Capping Exercise (★3): HPS 900.

-Length of Program Students may undertake the MSc (course-based) on a part-time or full-time basis.
-All degree requirements must be completed within six years.
+Length of Program Students may undertake the MSc (course-based) on a part-time or full-time pasis All degree requirements must be completed within six years.

 195.28.4 The Degree of MSc (thesis-based) Program Requirements Consideration will be given to the student's previous graduate level course work, experience and career plans.
-Students with insufficient background in undergraduate statistics will be required to complete a qualifying course in that area. - Required courses (★15): HPS 501, 503 and 512; PHS 540 or 590 or 630; PHS 631 or HPS 504. - (2) Electives: two approved electives (★6) - a. one of PERLS 541 or NURS 531 or HPS 510 - one of HPS 603, 618, HPS 505, 506, 507, NURS 512, 535, 560 or other courses appropriate to the student's program of studies. - (3) Thesis (★6): represents research activity equivalent to ★6 for registration status and fee assessment purposes.
-Length of Program Students may undertake the MSc (thesis-based) on a part-time or full-time hasis All degree requirements must be completed within four years.
+Students with insufficient background in undergraduate statistics will be required to complete a qualifying course in that area - Required courses (★18): HPS 501, 503, 504 or PHS 631 or HECOL 682, HPS 507, HPS 512 (★3), PHS 540 or 590 or 630. - (2) Elective (★3): one of HPS 505, 510 or PERLS 541 or other courses appropriate to the student's program of studies - (3) Thesis (★6): represents research activity equivalent to ★6 for registration status and fee assessment purposes.
+Length of Program UNIVERSITY OF ALBERTA Students may undertake the MSc (thesis-based) on a part-time or full-time basis.
+All degree requirements must be completed within four years.